 Realising the lower contact force of the system, one needs to carefully increase the radiofrequency energy settings to allow a transmural lesion formation.
 Secondly, the uneasiness of being away from the patient and sitting in the control room is initially a really unpleasant experience that challenged me as well very much.
 One has the feeling of losing control about the instant feedback the patient gives (even non-verbally) during the procedure.
-I had to hold on to the table edge in the beginning to allow my hands to hold something during remote ablation.
+I had to hold on to the table edge, in the beginning, to allow my hands to hold something during remote ablation.
 The task of holding our catheters absolutely still during radiofrequency energy delivery makes you somewhat helpless if there is nothing to hold on to in the control room.

 What are your current areas of research?

 Since my appointment at the Royal Brompton Hospital, I have tried to find solutions for patients with congenital heart disease and have successfully applied remote magnetic navigation to this patient cohort.
-Regular atrial or ventricular tachycardia are nowadays a manageable task in the vast majority of patients, however AF plays an ever-growing role in these relatively young patients; hence, I am now trying to find a reproducible ablation strategy for patients with mostly massively dilated atria.
+Regular atrial or ventricular tachycardia is nowadays a manageable task in the vast majority of patients, however, AF plays an ever-growing role in these relatively young patients; hence, I am now trying to find a reproducible ablation strategy for patients with mostly massively dilated atria.
 So I am returning to my academic roots in AF ablation at last.
 Equally, I have been very interested in 3D image integration for complex arrhythmia management and have started to integrate 3D functional images from nuclear medicine into my ablation procedures.
-These functional images can not only depict the information scar in 3D, but also offer unprecedented information about the sympathetic innervation of the myocardium.
+These functional images can not only depict the information scar in 3D but also offer unprecedented information about the sympathetic innervation of the myocardium.
 This information is absolutely unique and we have applied this to both AF and ventricular tachycardia ablation.
 I also continue to strive to use as little as possible achievable radiation exposure in my manual ablation cases.
-My goal is to perform the entire procedure without any radiation at all—a goal that is in close sight but at present, my record is 33 seconds for an AF ablation with double transseptal puncture.
+My goal is to perform the entire procedure without any radiation at all—a goal that is in close sight but at present, my record is 33 seconds for an AF ablation with the double transseptal puncture.